 If you’re new to Pinterest, you may find figuring out its purpose and target users somewhat complicated at first.
 Compared to this social network, LinkedIn, Twitter, Instagram, and Facebook seem pretty straightforward.
-A good place to start your search for a more in-depth understanding of this platform is this carefully selected list of Pinterest statistics.
-Believe it or not, crafting the correct Pinterest strategy can be very profitable.
-Check out our facts and figures below to find out everything you need to know about the social network designed to nurture user creativity and promote the exchange of ideas.
+Pinterest statistics below indicate the right strategy on the platform designed to nurture user creativity and promote the exchange of ideas can be very profitable.

 Pinterest Statistics (Editor’s Choice)

 - Pinterest has 450+ million active monthly users worldwide.

 - 32% of pins are posted on Mondays and Tuesdays.

 - Users spend about 14 minutes on the platform daily.

 - There is a $2 return for every $1 spent on Pinterest ads.

 - 63% of Millennials use Pinterest as a visual discovery engine.

 1. Pinterest has 450+ million active monthly users worldwide.

 An incredible 459 million Pinners were registered by the company by Q4 2020, up 37% YoY.
 The platform has been rapidly expanding its international pool of users, who have helped the company grow despite the threefold decline in US Pinterest users.
 Much of this success has to do with Pinterest’s decision to boost shoppable products and video content, as well as improve search recommendations altogether.